Computable Accountability

 Constraining the tool is not governing the agent.

-Heuristics in the Loop
+Law in the Loop

 Part Two: The Architecture

-Twelve blocks introducing Web4Web4Open governance ontology for trust-native entity interactions— an open governance ontology that addresses each problem from Part One with specific, composable primitives.
+Twelve blocks introducing Web4Web4Open governance ontology for trust-native entity interactions — an open governance ontology that addresses each problem from Part One with specific, composable primitives.

 ∼15 minutes